WiFiPineapple/legacy-wifipineapple-wiki/api.md

 There are three different types of Web Interface Infusions:

 + **Standard Web Interface Infusion**: A standard Web Interface Infusion is the simplest of infusions.
-See the Web Interface Infusion structure below for more details
+See the Web Interface Infusion structure below for more details.

 + **Refreshing Web Interface Infusion**: These are the same as standard Web Interface Infusions except that the small tile will refresh every three seconds.
 This is particularly useful if information is being displayed which is meant to be refreshed.
 It also means any other code in the small tile is executed every 3 seconds.

 + **Web Interface Infusion with CLI component**: To create a Web Interface Infusion with a CLI component, a normal Web Interface infusion (standard / refreshing) must be created first.
 Once created, a folder named "executable" must be created inside the root of the infusion.
-Now, a file named "executable" must be created inside the newly created folder.
-This file may be an executable of any type the WiFi Pineapple can handle (bash, python, binary executable, etc).
+Then, a file named "executable" must be created inside the newly created folder.
+This file may be an executable of any type the WiFi Pineapple can handle (BASH, Python, PHP, etc. Please note that  binary executables are discouraged.).
 It is important to note that the executable file must have executable permissions (`chmod +x`).
-For more details on CLI infusions and how they work, please see the appropriate section in this document.
+For more details on CLI infusions and how they work, please see the appropriate section further down.

 ### Web Interface Infusion Structure